What Does a Policy Analyst Do?

 - Sound ethical judgment

 If you are thinking about working toward a career in public policy analysis, it is natural to be curious about the job outlook for this profession.
-In its career-related statistical data, the United States Bureau of Labor Statistics does not differentiate between policy analysts and other political scientists.
-However, the Bureau does note that the job outlook for political scientists as a group is favorable for the foreseeable future.*
+In its career-related statistical data, the U.S Bureau of Labor Statistics (BLS) does not differentiate between policy analysts and other political scientists.
+Therefore, the BLS estimates the job growth for political scientists to be as fast as average for all occupations from 2023 to 2033, with about 500 openings projected each year, on average, during this time.5 Additionally, the median annual wage for political scientists was $132,350 in May 2023, according to the BLS.6

 Educational Requirements

-Policy analysts come from many backgrounds.
-In general, a minimum of a master’s degree is expected of individuals entering this career field.
-Some employers may require job applicants to hold a doctoral degree.
-Policy analysts may major in a range of subject areas, including political science and philosophy.
-Some of them hold pre-law degrees or have graduated from law school.
-In addition, many analysts find that having a Master of Public Administration degree is helpful in their work.
+Many employers require a minimum of a master’s degree for job applicants.3 Policy analysts may major in a range of subject areas, including political science, international relations, economics and philosophy.
+In addition, many analysts find that having a Master of Public Administration degree is helpful in their work.1

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.